PKBeam/Edda/README.md

 - Add new map difficulties
 - Open existing Ragnarock maps
   - Play the entire map with notes and audio
+  - Add and delete notes (Left- and Right-Click)

 Edda is written in C# for Windows 10.